hectorproko/AUX-PROJECT-1-SHELL-SCRIPTING/README.md

 2. Check of existence of user before creating it
 3. Ensure the user created has a default home folder
 4. Ensure that each user has a .ssh folder within its HOME folder.
 If it does not exist, then create it.

+The script in action https://www.youtube.com/watch?v=C48osDrHTxw Terminal on the right used to connect to remote server and run script.
+Terminal on the left used to send the script and .txt with names to remote server and later connect as a different user to test newly created users.